Zero. Zip. Zilch.File online for free

 Whichever of these is less – 1) 2.5 × a small business owner’s average monthly payroll cost or 2) $10 million.

-All loans have the following identical terms: 1) interest rate of 1.0%, 2) matures in 2 years, 3) first payment deferred for six months, 4) 100% guaranteed by Small Business Administration, 5) no collateral, 6) no personal guarantee, and 7) no borrower or lender fees payable to SBA.
+All loans have the following identical terms: 1) interest rate of 1.0%, 2) matures in five years (for loans made on or after June 5, 2020), 3) first payment deferred for six months after the loan forgiveness determination, 4) 100% guaranteed by Small Business Administration, 5) no collateral, 6) no personal guarantee, and 7) no borrower or lender fees payable to SBA.

 The loan will be fully forgiven if the funds are used for:

-Due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll.
+Due to likely high subscription, at 60% of the forgiven amount must have been used for payroll.

-Loan payments will also be deferred for six months.
+Loan payments will also be deferred until six months after the SBA makes a determination on loan forgiveness.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.